Graduate Economics Student Exchange Program (GESEP)

 MATH 54: Basic linear algebra; matrix arithmetic and determinants.
 Vector spaces; inner product spaces.
 Eigenvalues and eigenvectors; linear transformations.
 Homogeneous ordinary differential equations; first-order differential equations with constant coefficients.
 Fourier series and partial differential equations

 Waivers: If you have taken a proof-focused real analysis class, equivalent to Math 104 at Berkeley, with a grade of B or better, you may if you wish apply for a waiver of the 204 requirement.
 You will need to submit a transcript (unofficial is fine) and the syllabus or catalog description of the class, including the text.
-Please submit this by email to the GESEP Coordinator, Michelle Fong, at firstname.lastname@example.org.
+Please submit this by email to Chris Shannon, at firstname.lastname@example.org no later than June 24, 2022.

 Rules regarding full time student visas to the USA